drunkzurg/Obsidian-plugins-css/statusbar/Readme.md

-## A status bar tweaks
+## status bar tweaks
-*The elements and their attributes bay differ between themes.*
+*The elements and their attributes may differ between themes.*

 The placement of elements are dentoed by the "order" attribute;